wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    As with HashiCorp's Terraform, because the format of infrastructure configuration across <strong>multiple clouds</strong> (AWS, Azure, GCP, etc.) are similar in Consul, the learning necessary for people to work on different clouds is reduced, which yields faster implementations in case of mergers and acquisitions which require multiple cloud platforms to be integrated quickly. <a target="_blank" href="https://www.youtube.com/watch?v=xWwXLKhWzNk" title="DevOps Lab | Workload authentication to HashiCorp ">VIDEO</a>

 <a name="EntFeatureJ"></a>
 J. Consul can be setup for Disaster Recovery (DR) from failure to an entire cloud Region.
-Consul has a mechanism called "WAN Federation" which replicate service metadata across regions to enable multi-region capability.
+Consul has a mechanism called "<strong>WAN Federation</strong>" which distributes service metadata across regions to enable multi-region capability.

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1655690643/vault-multi-region-map-1298x728_yjgvcv.png"><img alt="Consul Multi-Region setup with 5 nodes each" width="1298" height="728" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1655690643/vault-multi-region-map-1298x728_yjgvcv.png"></a>

    Fail-over to a whole Region is typically setup to involve manual intervention.

-However, the use of Consul Service Mesh with Health Checks would enable automated failover within the context of a SOC (Security Operations Center)Governance Model.
+   Use of Consul Service Mesh with Health Checks enables <strong>automated failover</strong>.

    References:
    * <a target="_blank" href="https://www.youtube.com/watch?v=gRV4sAD0YrU">VIDEO: "Consul and Complex Networks"</a>
    <br /><br />

-<a name="EntFeatureK"></a>
-K.
-<a name="EntFeatureL"></a>
-L.

 <strong>Multi-region</strong> redundancy using <strong>complex Network Topologies</strong> between Consul datacenters (with "pairwise federation") -- this provides the basis for disaster recovery in case an entire region disappears.